Chinese Latin American cuisine: New York

 Chino-Latino cuisine in New York City is primarily associated with Chinese Cubans who immigrated following the Cuban Revolution.
 Chino-Latino restaurants are rarely found in the Chinatowns of the United States.
 On the contrary, they tend to be concentrated in the Spanish-speaking areas of the five boroughs.
 The distinct Cuban-Chinese or Latino Chino identity was not found in New York City until the late 1960s and early 1970s when thousands of Chinese remigrated to the United States.

 Local conditions, including political and economic instability, have caused the remigration of Chinese to the United States from other parts of Latin America, including Peru, Nicaragua, Venezuela, and Ecuador.

 When arriving into the United States, a country in which binary racial categories had now been geared toward the racial segregation of Latinos and Asians which has slowly began to be accepted.
 Individuals that had previously owned restaurant locals in Cuba's "Barrio Chino de la Habana", initiated the adjustment to personal preference.
 Once these previous business owners arrived and settled in East Harlem, people began to establish new businesses based on the immersion within foods they have learned when cultured in Cuba, to honor their heritage and establish their economic stability.
 For incoming immigrants, these restaurants had a homelike feeling due to the authentic qualities and similarities between their settling area and their home country.
 It had been a minimal aspect of their home country such as, food that allows people to feel comfortable and adapt within their area of settlement.
 However, just as this concept had emerged in an accepting manner within present day these restaurants are considered to be disappearing this is due to the lack of the Chinese population migrating directly from Cuba in order to keep the tradition upheld.
 The last Chinese migration directly from Cuba had occurred in 1959, which has caused doubt on how much longer part of the Cuban and Chinese culture can progress.
 The process of acculturation allowed the younger generations to lose touch of their roots, compared to others who want to stand by where they come in order to keep heritage alive.

+In 2023, the New York Times reported that only a "handful" of Chino Latino restaurants remained in New York, compared to over 20 in the past.
+The same year, a Chino Latino restaurant on the Upper West Side named La Dinastia received a boost in demand from a series of popular TikTok videos.